HeyBaldur/bizznessia-bug-tracking/README.md

    - Information about your browser, operating system, and device.

 Your feedback helps us prioritize and fix issues more effectively!

-## License

-This repository is for issue reporting only.
-The Bizznessia platform is governed by the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Thank you for helping us improve Bizznessia by reporting issues!